opengisch/QField-docs/documentation/how-to/project-setup/storage.en.md

 When choosing the "Export to folder" action, you will be asked to pick a location where the content will be copied to.

-You can use this action to copy the content of modified projects or datasets into a folder on ypur device that can be accessed by third-party Synchronisation apps such as *Syncthing*.
+You can use this action to copy the content of modified projects or datasets into a folder on your device that can be accessed by third-party Synchronisation apps such as [Syncthing](https://docs.syncthing.net/intro/getting-started.html).
 You can also directly copy content into cloud accounts of providers that support Android's Scoped Storage directory provider (eg. NextCloud).

 !!! note